JieGroup/GenAI/docs/source/training/index.md

 | Llama 2       | 70 billion      | 2 trillion       |
 | Falcon 180B   | 180 billion     | 3.5 trillion     |

-For better context, consider that 100,000 tokens equate to approximately 75,000 words, or about the length of an entire novel.
-Therefore, GPT-3, for example, was trained on the equivalent of about 5 million novels' worth of data.
+For better context, consider that 100,000 tokens roughly equate to about 75,000 words, or the length of a typical novel.
+GPT-3, for example, was trained on hundreds of billions of tokens, which is approximately equivalent to the content of several million novels.

 ### Characteristics of a High-Quality Dataset
 - Filtered for inaccuracies